JDASoftwareGroup/jdatech.github.io/_posts/2023-09-08-exploring-chatgpt-hallucinations-and-confabulation.markdown

   <figcaption>ChatGPT saying it could not find information on the made up actor Danny Feznerali</figcaption>
 </figure>

-# ChatGPT and Minor Misspellings
+## ChatGPT and Minor Misspellings

-To a limited extent, ChatGPT can correct for misspelled names.
-When I ask ChatGPT to connect Dakota pfenning to Kevin Bacon, it determined that I likely mean Dakota Fanning and connected her to Kevin Bacon.
+To a limited extent, ChatGPT can correct misspelled names.
+When I asked ChatGPT to connect Dakota pfenning to Kevin Bacon, it determined that I likely meant Dakota Fanning and connected her to Kevin Bacon.

 <figure>
   <img src="{{site.url}}/assets/images/2023-09-08-exploring-chatgpt-hallucinations/1_4aocPx7VY-tjUpSaifmyYg.png"/>